 Those of you who study or are engaged in civil resistance and activism, representatives of civil society organizations, specialists from intergovernmental and non-governmental organizations, journalists, and all concerned citizens who are curious about how nonviolent civil resistance movements and campaigns are especially welcome to apply.

 In case you have any questions, please write an e-mail to firstname.lastname@example.org.

 The International Center on Nonviolent Conflict (ICNC) is an independent, non-profit educational foundation that develops and encourages the study and use of civilian-based, nonmilitary strategies aimed at establishing and defending human rights, democratic self-rule and justice worldwide.
 The purpose of ICNC is to develop and share knowledge related to nonviolent civil resistance and its practice with interested recipients throughout the world.
 This includes citizens and activists living under conditions of repression, injustice and corruption, and also educators, nongovernmental organizations, media professionals and members of the policy community.

-Free Russia House in Kyiv is an independent and open platform for the dialogue and research on modern Russia and its influence on international community, about Russian and Ukrainian relations, the conflict in the Donbass and the annexation of Crimea.
+Free Russia House in Kyiv is an independent and open platform for dialogue and research on modern Russia and its influence on the international community, Russian-Ukrainian relations, the conflict in the Donbass, and the annexation of Crimea.

 The Laboratory of Democratic Transformations is a Ukrainian NGO whose mission is the development of a society of responsible citizens and accountable authority in Ukraine.